$E_{d(d)} \times \mathbb{R}^+$ Generalised Geometry, Connections and M theory: generalised geometry

 where the last equality stresses the $E_{d(d)}\times\bbR^+$ covariant form of the exact term.
 Therefore, while the Dorfman derivative satisfies a sort of Jacobi identity via the Leibniz identity~\eqref{eq:Leibniz}, the Jacobiator of the exceptional Courant bracket, like that of the $O(d,d)$ Courant bracket, does not vanish in general.
 In fact, it can be shown that

-where $W \in \Gs{E}$ and c.p. denotes cyclic permutations in $U,V$ and $W$.
+where $U,V,W \in \Gs{E}$ and c.p. denotes cyclic permutations in $U,V$ and $W$.
 We see that both the failure of the exceptional Courant bracket to be Jacobi and the Dorfman derivative to be antisymmetric is measured by an exact term given by the $\on$ projection.
-The proof is essentially the same as the one for the $O(d,d)$ case, see for example~\cite{Gualtieri}, section \textbf{3.2}\footnote{Note that $N \simeq \bbR$ in the $O(d,d)$ case.}.
+The proof is essentially the same as the one for the $O(d,d)$ case, see for example~\cite{Gualtieri}, section \textbf{3.2}\footnote{Note that in the $O(d,d)$ case the fibre of $N$ is the $\rep{1_{+2}}$ representation, so $N$ is a trivial bundle.}.

 Similarly, and as was the case with $O(d,d)\times\bbR^+$ generalised connections, for notions of generalised curvature one finds the naive definition $\BLie{\Dgen_U}{\Dgen_V}W-\Dgen_{\Bgen{U}{V}}W$ is not a tensor and its failure to be covariant is measured by the projection of the first two arguments to $N$.
 Explicitly, taking $U \rightarrow fU$, $V \rightarrow gV$ and $W \rightarrow hW$ for some scalar functions $f,g,h$, we obtain